| Advertising on Certified Life Coach.org

 curricula based on proven methods of successful teaching;

+and giving parents options when schools fail.
 The President Has Made Education Funding A Priority.
 Since

 2001, the Administration has increased spending on elementary